Empower Your Practice

 First thing first, you need a website.

+Ensure that your information, sales and new services are advertised on your social media profiles.
 Make the most of it!
-Your potential customers are there - on Facebook, Twitter, Instagram, you name it.
-We recommend you focus on one or two media platforms, if you don’t hire a SMM manager.
-Your undivided attention can reduce your ability to be effective and use precious time.
+Your potential customers are there, on Facebook, Instagram, and LinkedIn.
+We recommend you focus on one or two media platforms if you don't hire an SMM manager.

-It’s very important to share patients’ feedback on your social media.
-People tend to trust other people who are not specialists, so your task is to make providing feedback and easy task.
+It's very important to share patients' feedback on your social media.
+People tend to trust other people who are not specialists, so your task is to make providing feedback an easy task.
 Feedback and commenting can turn your followers into your clients.

 You can also expand your patient base with referral agencies and patient aggregators (Aviva, BUPA, Care First).